Fish Curry with Coconut Milk (Easy 30-Minute Recipe)

 Fish – You can use any white-fleshed fish such as snapper, grouper, or barramundi.
 These types hold their shape well and soak up the curry beautifully.
 Cut the fish into thick slices and don’t skip the head if you can!
 It adds so much flavor and richness to the broth, making this fish curry with coconut milk even more delicious.

-Spice Blend – The base of this curry starts with a fragrant spice paste.
+Spice Blend – The base of this fish curry starts with a fragrant spice paste.
 Blend together shallots, garlic, candlenuts, coriander, turmeric, and a few fresh red chilies.
 This mix brings depth, heat, and that unmistakable Southeast Asian aroma that makes the whole kitchen smell amazing.

 Eggplant (Optional) – If you’d like to add more fiber or a bit of veggie balance, toss in some sliced eggplant.
 It soaks up the curry sauce like a sponge and adds a lovely texture contrast.
 Totally optional but highly recommended if you want to make the dish heartier.